arbazattar11/rna_seq/README.md

 # RNA-seq Analysis Pipeline

 Welcome to the RNA-seq Analysis Pipeline repository!
 This repository contains a linux script for performing RNA-seq data analysis.
 RNA sequencing (RNA-seq) is a powerful technique used to measure the expression of genes in a biological sample.
-This pipeline takes RNA-seq expression data as input, preprocesses it, performs principal component analysis (PCA), and visualizes the results.
+This pipeline takes RNA-seq expression data as input, preprocesses it and visualizes the results.

 ## Introduction